FAQs

 Why am I being asked to identify a topic of interest for the Advanced Track?

 A important goal for the Advanced Track of the TDP is the cultivation of inquiry-based pedagogical development.
-To help you pursue this goal, beginning in May 2019, we ask you to indicate a particular topic of interest to focus on when you formally switch onto the Advanced Track.
+To help you pursue this goal, we ask you to indicate a particular topic of interest to focus on when you formally switch onto the Advanced Track.
 As you complete the track, we invite you to continually reflect on this topic while engaging in future TDP activities.
 We will discussing your thoughts about this topic during the Advanced Track exit interview.

 Can I work on Advanced Track completion before formally switching tracks?